 There have been major cybersecurity breach incidents that were quite alarming for businesses around the world.
 Indeed, a breach is detrimental and costly in terms of both reputation and capital.
 According to a survey, more than 40% of organizations that had experienced a cybersecurity breach involved loss of crucial business information or sensitive customer information during the past three years.
 Keeping these stats in mind, it is easier to deduce that two in every five organizations become the victim of serious breach cases where tons of confidential data asset is lost or compromised.

 There have been regular cases where stores lose their credit card data or hospitals get compromised on the records of their customers.
 Even government departments have become a victim of cybersecurity breaches time and again, which clearly signifies that no organization - whether public or private - is safe until proper security measures are taken.

-Organizations need better plans and strategies to deal with the threat that's becoming more sophisticated with time.
+Organizations need better data privacy management plans and strategies to deal with the threat that's becoming more sophisticated with time.
 Gone are the days when simple hacks and safety measures were enough to protect an organization's data.
 The nature of the cyber threat is changing and expanding from your emails to several different venues associated with computing advancement.